ColdenJohnson/AI_Assistant_Agentic/README.md

 To create a new tool, simply do the following:

-- Write a small Python function (ex: `def foo(): ...)` -Add an `@tool` decorator describing the function (name and input type) -Add it to the tool list passed to the LLM client
+- Write a small Python function (ex: `def foo(): ...)`

+- Add an `@tool` decorator describing the function (name and input type)

+- Add it to the tool list passed to the LLM client

 The AI assistant will immediately have access to this new tool, and will dynamically call it when logically useful to solve problems.